Mario-The-Dev/BetterCLuster/README.md

 # BetterCLuster
-A better version of the Cluster-Terminal
+A new and improved version of Cluster-Terminal Cluster-Terminal -